 First Appeared in Medicinal Purposes: A Literary Review, Vol. 1, No. 6, Spring 1997.

 Spring has arrived, however begrudgingly, and the young woman pushes the older woman’s wheelchair along the paths of the great park.
 Neither speaks, but each knows this could be the last time they do this.
 That shared knowledge paints each flower in a more vibrant hue, each fallen petal is quickly but individually mourned for, its beauty draining back into the soil.
 The older woman struggles hard to fully capture each view for she knows that it is possible that it will have to last her an eternity.

 First Published in Beautiful in the Eye of the Beholder, Sweetycat Press, 2022

-When did we stop being of the soil and begin to fear it, to tell our children not to touch the ground, it is dirty when once it was only dirt, and we put it in our mouths, from time to time trying to drive our mothers crazy.
-She says if you are going to plant wear gloves, and when she walks away I pull them off of my hands and plunge fingers into the turned and dampened soil.
-This, I am convinced, is how it is supposed to be, how nature intended, before designer dyed mulch, rubber mulch, before we became the robots our parents’ sci-fi writers anticipated.
+When did we stop being of the soil and begin to fear it, to tell our children not to touch the ground, it is dirty where once it was only dirt, and we put in our mouths, from time to time if only to drive our mothers crazy.
+She says if you are going to plant wear gloves, and when she walks away I pull them off my hands and plunge fingers into the turned and dampened soil.
+This, I am convinced, is how it is supposed to be, how nature intended, before designer dyed mulch, rubber mulch before we became the robots our parents’ sci-fi writers anticipated.
 Later, in the shower, scraping the dirt from beneath fingernails, I watch as it flows reluctantly down the drain I bid farewell to that bit of my childhood but I swear I won’t deny my grandchildren.